YashUppal/App-Academy/04-intermediate-javascript/NOTES.md

 **Hoisting** - The mechanism of JavaScript that will ***hoist*** the variable declarations to the top of its scope is called hoisting.

+`let` and `const` are also hoisted, but they are hoisted without a default value initialization, hence they throw an error when tried to access before initialization.

 ## Temporal Dead Zone

 Variables declared using `let` and constants declared using `const` are not initialized until their definitions are evaluated.
 In other words, the time before a `const` or `let` is declared, but not used is called TDZ.